sho373/JapaneseTextDetectionRecognitionDatasetsGenerator/README.md

 split-folders
 ```

-You also need to create fonts dir and put your font in this dir.
-Then change name in config file.
+You also need to create fonts dir and put your font in it.
+Then change font name in config file.

 ## Description